hanwencheng/gists/Litentry/PolkaSignIn.md

     - scope

         scope define the permission needed for the dapp to interact with the account.

+    - chanllenge

+        a text string need to be signed by the private key.

     The Identity Provider will send the signature data to the callback endpoint of dApp by step #3.